alexanderlarsen/Saneject/README.md

 To start binding dependencies, create a custom `Scope` and use one of the following `Bind` methods to start a fluent builder.

+A few rules:

+- **Field types must match bindings**: Interface bindings won't resolve concrete fields, and vice versa.
-Bindings are shape-specific: single-value bindings won’t resolve collection (list/array) fields, and collection bindings won’t resolve single fields.
+- **Single vs. collections bindings must match**: Single-value bindings won’t resolve collection (list/array) fields, and collection bindings won’t resolve single fields.
 The system validates these mismatches automatically and reports them during injection.

 You can bind dependencies in three ways, depending on how you want injection to work: